 Can my private insurer discriminate against me for having an abortion?

-Can my private insurer require prior authorization before I obtain an abortion?
+Can my private insurer require prior authorization or a similar type of review before covering an abortion?

-Yes.
-“Prior authorization” means that your insurer may ask you to seek approval from the insurer before you receive a medication or surgical abortion, but your insurer cannot prevent you from obtaining an abortion or refuse to cover your abortion.
-Additionally, you have a right to receive timely care.
+However, even if your health care situation is one where your insurer may require prior authorization, you have a right to receive timely care.
 Urgent care appointments that require prior authorization must be scheduled within 96 hours (4 days) of your request, and non-urgent care appointments that require prior authorization must be scheduled within 15 days of your request.
 The process for obtaining prior authorization will vary depending on your insurer’s policies.

 Can my private insurer require me to receive a referral from my doctor for an abortion?